ArdOnat/VehiclesApp/README.md

 * Designing and working on modular apps.
 * Design and work logic of VIPER Architecture.
-* Implemeting VIPER Architecture using Swift.
+* Implementing VIPER Architecture using Swift.
 * Designing User Interfaces without using storyboards.